Victoria and Albert Museum: National Art Library

-The National Art Library merged with the Prints, Paintings and Drawings department to form the Word and Image Department, which serves curatorial staff of the museum.
+In the early 2000s the National Art Library merged with the Prints, Paintings and Drawings department to form the Word and Image Department.
 The library and its reading rooms are located on the second floor of the V&A, though some collections, particularly Archives, are held off-site.

 Partnerships

 The V&A works with a small number of partner organisations in Sheffield, Dundee and Blackpool to provide a regional presence.

 The V&A discussed with the University of Dundee, University of Abertay, Dundee City Council and the Scottish Government in 2007 with a view to opening a new £43 million gallery in Dundee, which would use the V&A brand although it would be funded through and operated independently.
 Costs was estimated at £76 million in 2015, making it the most expensive gallery project ever undertaken in Scotland.
 V&A Dundee opened on 15 September 2018.
 Dundee City Council pays for a major part of the running costs.
 The V&A does not contribute financially, but it provides expertise, loans and exhibitions.

 Plans for a new gallery in Blackpool are also under consideration.
 This follows earlier plans to move the theatre collection to a new £60m museum in Blackpool, which failed due to lack of funding.
 The V&A exhibits twice a year at the Millennium Galleries in partnership with Museums Sheffield.

 The V&A is one of 17 museums across Europe and the Mediterranean participating in a project called Discover Islamic Art.
 Developed by the Brussels-based consortium Museum With No Frontiers, this online "virtual museum" brings together more than 1200 works of Islamic art and architecture into a single database.
 In 2009, the V&A established an art award, the Jameel Prize, for " contemporary art and design inspired by Islamic tradition" in partnership with Art Jameel.

+The V&A is an important hub for the London Design Festival (LDF) and hosts many festival reflated exhibitions and events.
+The museum has be described as the "true epicentre" of the festival itself, hosting specially commissioned Landmark Projects and exhibitions, and a Global Design Forum, using both interior and exterior museum venues such as the Exhibition Road Courtyard, Rotunda, Prince Consort Gallery. and the Lydia and Manfred Gorvy Lecture Theatre.

-The museum is a non-departmental public body sponsored by the Department for Digital, Culture, Media and Sport.
+The museum is a non-departmental public body sponsored by the Department for Culture, Media and Sport.
 As with other national British museums, entrance is free.

-Exhibitions
+Temporary exhibitions

 The V&A has large galleries devoted to temporary exhibitions.
 A typical year will see more than a dozen different exhibitions being staged, covering all areas of the collections.
 Notable exhibitions of recent years have been: